youngleee/thesis/webshop-mf/backend/README.md

-# Backend Service
+# WebShop Micro-Frontend Backend Service

-This is the backend service for the Micro-Frontend Webshop project.
-It provides the API endpoints for the micro-frontends to consume.
+This is the backend service for the WebShop Micro-Frontend application, featuring a RESTful API and WebSocket server for real-time communication between micro-frontends.

 ## Overview

-The backend service is responsible for:
+The backend service provides:

-- Providing product data through REST API endpoints
+1. **RESTful API**: For product and shopping cart operations
-- Handling cross-origin requests from micro-frontends
+2. **WebSocket Server**: For real-time updates across all micro-frontends
-- (Future) Persisting data to a database
+3. **In-Memory Data Store**: Simulates a database for products and cart items

 ## Technical Details